 Prestigious Fellowships

 The Graduate School Professional Development Initiative provides workshops to assist students in applying for these prestigious fellowships.
-Refer to https://gradschool.wsu.edu/pdi/ to register for the next workshop.
+Refer to Professional Development Initiative website for information and upcoming events.

 NSF Graduate Research Fellowship Program

-Amount: $34,000, plus tuition and healthcare for three years
+Amount: Stipend that varies annually, plus tuition and healthcare for three years.

 Ratio (awards/applicants): 1/8

-Description: The NSF Graduate Research Fellowship Program (GRFP) provides Fellowships to individuals selected early in their graduate careers based on their demonstrated potential for significant achievements in science and engineering.
-Three years of support is provided by the program for graduate study that leads to a research-based master’s or doctoral degree in science or engineering (see Fields of Study in Appendix for examples).
+Description: The NSF Graduate Research Fellowship Program (GRFP) provides fellowships to individuals selected early in their graduate careers based on their demonstrated potential for significant achievements in science and engineering.
+Three years of support is provided by the program for graduate study that will lead to a research-based master’s or doctoral degree in science or engineering (see Fields of Study).

 Ford Foundation Predoctoral Fellowship

-Amount: $24,000, expenses paid to at least on Conference of Ford Fellows, Access to Ford Fellow Liaisons
+Amount: Stipend, expenses paid to (at least) attend the Conference of Ford Fellows, Access to Ford Fellow Liaisons.

 Ratio (awards/applications): 1/15

-Eligibility: Applicants must be enrolled in doctoral programs and have at least 3 years of study remaining until graduation.
+Eligibility: Applicants must be enrolled in s doctoral program and have at least three (3) years of study remaining until graduation.

 National Defense Science & Engineering Graduate Fellowship